solariachip/solariachip.github.io/_posts/2026-04-11-Sustainability-in-the-Desert.md

 Some things are obvious, but here are five things I’d love to see at Coachella (and any other music festivals and shows) that help make it more sustainable:

 <b>✵ Stop supporting “fast-fashion”.</b>
 It took me a while to break this habit, like any girly who loves to be fitted on a budget, but the environment could use less “festival season” advertising that encourages one-time-use clothing.
 A [British survey](https://www.the-independent.com/life-style/fashion/summer-outfits-spend-billions-fast-fashion-barnardos-charity-shop-a8998846.html) of their shopping habits revealed that about 7.5 million outfits each year are single-use pieces purchased solely for music festivals.
 If you can afford Coachella’s admission, I would find it odd if you already didn’t own reasonable festival-ready clothes.
 I'll try my best not to judge your brand-new fit when I know there’s perfectly good clothes sitting in your closet, or maybe even your friend’s or someone you know in the same size.
+Caring about the environment is anything but basic.

 <figure><img src='/images/OSL.png' alt="OSL2025" style="width:90%">
   <figcaption><i>Outside Lands Festival, Aug, 8 2025</i> - Me, borrowing my girl Mira's white dress and her in her black (and the black button up used to be mine) Ying and yang baby!
 Cowboy boots from Goodwill. </figcaption>